MemAgent: Reshaping Long-Context LLM with Multi-Conv RL-based Memory Agent: Experiments

 \subsection{Main Results}

-The main experimental results are reported in \autoref{table:main}.
-We conduct a comparative analysis of all model performances within the context length ranging from 7K to 896K.
-Specifically, for the \method model, we extend our evaluation to explore its extrapolation capabilities on ultra-long contexts of 1.75M and 3.5M, assessing how the model generalizes beyond the standard context range.
+\textbf{RULER-HQA.} The results are reported in Table \ref{table:main}.
+We conduct a comparative analysis of all model performances with context lengths ranging from 7K to 896K.
+For \method, we extend the evaluation to ultra-long contexts of 1.75M and 3.5M to assess its extrapolation capabilities.

-From these results, we observe that \method exhibits remarkable length extrapolation capabilities with only marginal performance decay as the input context length increases.
-This demonstrates the effectiveness of the proposed memory mechanism combined with reinforcement learning for handling ultra-long context scenarios.